-The strike everything amendment to SB1096 adjusts the AHCCCS budget by increasing the agency’s federal expenditure authority for state fiscal year 2021 by approximately $3 billion.
-This revision to last year’s “skinny budget” is necessary to give AHCCCS the authority to spend extra federal dollars related to two things: (1) the enhanced federal match under the public health emergency and (2) the new hospital assessment passed last session to increase provider rates.
-This change to last year’s budget is a technical fix and requires no additional monies from the state general fund.
+The bill adjusts the AHCCCS budget by increasing the agency’s federal expenditure authority for state fiscal year 2021 by approximately $3 billion.
+This revision to last year’s “skinny budget” is necessary to give AHCCCS authority to spend extra federal dollars related to two things, (1) the enhanced federal match rate under the public health emergency and (2) the new hospital assessment passed last session to increase provider rates.
+It is a technical fix and requires no additional monies from the state general fund.

 SB1377: CIVIL LIABILITY; PUBLIC HEALTH PANDEMIC

 UPDATE: SB1377 was signed into law by Governor Doug Ducey on April 5.
 The bill was strongly supported by AzHHA, other healthcare and business groups.
 On the other hand, it was opposed by the Trial Lawyers and the American Association of Retired Persons (AARP).

 SB1377 was amended on the House floor to specify a nursing care institution or residential care institution has the burden to prove an act or omission was the direct result of providing care to patients needing treatment for the pandemic or due to limitations caused by the pandemic.

 As amended, the bill will protect businesses, governments, health providers and healthcare institutions from prospective frivolous lawsuits stemming from a public health emergency.
 Specifically, the bill will increase the burden of proof to “clear and convincing” of “willful misconduct or gross negligence” for actions or omissions taken in “good faith.”
 Liability protection will now last in perpetuity from and after March 11, 2020.

 UPDATE: HB2454 was signed into law by Governor Ducey on May 5.